enessyarali/Easy-Warehouse/DesignDocument.md

 Returns the requested TestResult.

 `  void addTestResult (rfid :String, testId :Integer, testDescription :String, date :Date, result :Boolean)`
 Fetches from the database the SKUitem whose rfid matches the one in input by calling skuItem = db.loadSKUitem(rfid) and the descriptor whose id matches the one in input by calling test = db.loadTestDescriptor(testId).
-Then, creates a new TestResult object by calling its constructor [the constructor will take care of checking the test.getSkuId() == skuItem.getSkuId()].
+Then, checks whether test.getSkuId() == skuItem.getSkuId() and creates a new TestResult object by calling its constructor.
 Finally, if no exceptions have been raised, the descriptor is added in the database by calling db.intertTestDescriptor().

 `  void modifyTestResult (rfid :String, resultId :Integer, newTestDescription :String, newDate :Date, newResult :Boolean)`
-Creates a new test result object by calling the unsafe constructor (which performs no checks), then calls db.updateTestResult().
+Creates a new test result, then calls db.updateTestResult().

 `  void deleteTestResult(rfid :String, resultId :Integer)`
 Simply calls db.deleteTestResult(rfid, resultId).